 Accurate strip piecing using precut fabric strips

 Quilt patterns using 2.5 inch precut strips are very popular.
-These strips are typically 2 ½″ wide x Width of Fabric (40″-42″) and are sometimes called Rolie Polies or Jelly Rolls.
+These strips are typically 2 ½" wide x Width of Fabric (40"-42") and are commonly called Rolie Polies or Jelly Rolls.

-The one challenge they have is that not all precut strips are created equal.
-And they typically have a ‘pinked’ edge to prevent fraying.
+The one challenge they have is that not all precut strips are created equal and vary slightly from manufacturer to manufacturer.
+These precut strips typically have a 'pinked' edge to prevent fraying.

-Then you know what part to use as your guide for your consistent seam allowance.
+Then you know where on the strip to line up your seam guide for a consistent seam allowance.

 Tips for cutting your own straight strips